fit-r2lab/r2lab-demos/radiomap/README.md

 End to end experiment involves 3 successive stages:

-1. data acquisition per se
+1. data acquisition per se, including post-processing (aggregation)
-1. post-processing - blind and background data processing and storage optimization
 1. data visualization per se

-The first two stages are implemented through python scripts:
+Each of these phases can be carried out with

-* `gathermap.py` for data acquisition per se
+* a `acquiremap.py` python script for data acquisition per se, and
-* and `processmap.py` for post-processing

-Last stage is implemented through an interactive notebook

-* `radiomap.ipynb` that again is written in python.
+* a `visumap.ipynb` interactive notebook, that again is written in python.

-For convenience, this git repository also features a directory `data` that contains one dataset obtained by running the 2 first steps, so that visualization can be performed right away, as a way to give a quick sense of the results.
+For convenience, this git repository also features a directory `datasample` that contains one dataset obtained by running the first-stage acquisition script, so that visualization can be performed right away, as a way to give a quick sense of the results.

-# `gathermap.py`
+# `acquiremap.py`

 Run in R2lab a scenario in which each node runs a tcpdump and, in turn, sends a number of ping packets to each other node.